 For more than a year, Amazon Alexa has had the market cornered on screen-based smart speakers.
 Until now, the Amazon Echo Show, released in 2016, and the alarm-clock-like Echo Spot, launched in December, have been the only smart assistant speakers featuring a touchscreen that allows you to watch videos and more, in addition to getting the weather forecast with just your voice.

 Now Google and the Google Assistant are elbowing their way into the mix.
-This week at CES, Google announced partnerships with third parties to build new smart assistant speakers featuring Google Assistant and a screen.
+At CES 2018, Google announced partnerships with third parties to build new smart assistant speakers featuring Google Assistant and a screen.
 That includes the Lenovo Smart Display, which is scheduled go on sale this summer.
 We got our hands on the Lenovo Smart Display and put it under the microscope for a hands-on review.

 The first thing you’ll notice about the Lenovo is its good looks.
 While the Echo Show is a bit blocky in appearance, the Lenovo is more streamlined and minimalist in design.
 You can get an 8-inch model for $150 or a 10-inch model for $250.
 The 8-inch model comes with a white trim and a soft gray color on the back, while the 10-inch model comes in a white trim with a bamboo color texture on the back.